 If like me, you configured a new Solarwinds Win32 with the packaging tool.

 After you start deploying it to some test devices.
 You’ll notice a Toast notification about a new App and you open the C:\Program Files (x86)\Microsoft Intune Management Extension\Content\Incoming folder to watch for new installs.
 And there it is!
-But after the installation file downloaded nothing happened.
+But after the installation file was downloaded nothing happened.
 No MSI installer progress, nothing…

 You start troubleshooting, open the Management Extension log.
 Searching within the detection rule log tells you the app is not installed (false).
 But are there no other logs?